mcmonkeyprojects/DiscordAutoThreadBot/README.md

 Whenever a thread is created, all users on the list get added to the thread.

-You can also use `@AutoThreadsBot user (user) whitelist/blacklist (channels)` to configure a specific user to be whitelisted or blacklisted to certain channels.
+You can also use `@AutoThreadsBot user (user) whitelist/blacklist/clear (channels)` to configure a specific user to be whitelisted or blacklisted to certain channels.
 Channels are referenced by ID or with a `#channel` tag.
 The list can be separated with spaces or commas.

+You can also `@AutoThreadsBot user (user) forumexclude (true/false)` to configure whether to exclude that user from being auto-added to Forum channels.

 Users on the list can block the bot to be added to the thread without seeing the notification.